FrancisVega/Sketch-Smart-Style-Switcher/README.md

 # Smart Style Switcher
-Switch to an existing test style if attributes matches.
+Switch to an existing Shared Text Style if the attributes of the text layers matches.

 ## Install
 Download and double click in smart-style-switcher.sketchplugin